 - Fresh-cut produce and bakery: Allow undesirable surplus moisture and water to exit the package, resulting in shelf-life extension.

 - Sound management: Permit passage of sound waves through an otherwise barrier material into a sound-absorbing core.
-This reduces excess sound and reverberation in applications such as automotive and truck interiors, heavy equipment and RVs.
+This reduces excess sound and reverberation.
+Applications include automotive and truck interiors, heavy equipment, as well as building interiors and wall board.
+It controls the amount of sound waves allowed through the material by variations of hole sizes and densities.

-Contact us at (630) 554-0010 today to discuss how our inventory of patterns may solve the barrier or permeation issue for your application.
+Contact us at (630) 554-0010 today to discuss how Perftech’s large inventory of needle perforation patterns can solve your application’s permeation or barrier issue.